Canada 15 min

 But first, it’s important to clarify how Canada defines independent contractors.

-What is an independent contractor according to Canadian law?
+What is an independent contractor in Canada

 To help determine if a worker is a contractor or an employee, the Canada Revenue Agency (CRA) applies multiple threshold tests, including: